BorekZnovustvoritel/SBOM-Grader/README.md

 https://redhatproductsecurity.github.io/security-data-guidelines/sbom/
 ).

-Currently the script only supports SPDX v2.3 in json format.
+Currently the script only fully supports SPDX v2.3 in json format.
+CycloneDX is partially supported in version v1.5 for Product SBOMs.

 ## Installation